adibenmati/RateLimiter-Perimeterx/README.md

 # RateLimiter-Perimeterx
 How to run:
-1.Go to /publish folder
+1.Extract file from linux-publish folder to local pc 3.Go to Folder
-2.Run the following command: RateLimiterAPI.exe ttl=TTL threshold=THRESHOLD
+2.Run the following command: ./RateLimiterAPI ttl=TTL threshold=THRESHOLD